we-build-it/auto-v2-contracts/auto-workflow-manager/README.md

 - **Visibility Control**: Support for both public and private workflows with appropriate access controls.
 - **Action Orchestration**: Define complex workflows with multiple actions, dependencies, and execution paths.
 - **Parameter Resolution**: Dynamic parameter resolution with support for instance parameters, user context, and execution-time parameters.
+- **Fee Collection**: Configurable fee collection with support for multiple fee types and targets.

 ### ⚡ Instance Execution
 - **Instance Lifecycle**: Complete lifecycle management from creation to completion or cancellation.